 Like any interview, you only get one chance to make a good impression, and proper preparation is essential.
 First, make sure your interview setting and background presents well, both visually and audibly.
 Your location should be clean with minimal distractions and background noise.
 The light source should be in front of, or alongside your webcam, as light from the back shadows your face, making it difficult for the interviewer to see your expressions.
-Ideally, the webcam should be positioned at or slightly above eye-level.
-And, if you use multiple monitors, make sure that your webcam is positioned over the monitor you’re using to display the video session, so you’re not looking off to one side.
+Position the webcam at or slightly above eye-level.
+If you use multiple monitors, position your webcam over the monitor you’re using to display the video session.
+This will ensure that you’re not looking off to one side.

 It’s essential to make sure your technology is working correctly.
 Familiarize yourself with the specific platform your interviewer is using.
 This information is available in the meeting or calendar invitation or confirmation.
 Video platforms like Zoom, Go-to-Meeting, Microsoft Teams, and Google have similar functionality, but video and audio controls appear in different places.
 Make sure you know where and how to activate audio and video prompts for the appropriate platform.
 Plan to log-in a few minutes early so you can test your camera and audio settings.

 Before your interview, ensure sure you have fast internet or wi-fi connection and that your webcam, headset/speakers, and computer are working and fully charged.
 It’s optimal to be hardwired into your modem for seamless connectivity, but if you’re on wi-fi, double check that all other programs and platforms are off to ensure faster speed.
 Virtual backgrounds that utilize graphics, scenery, or simulated office settings are popular, but chew up bandwidth and are not recommended.